-Right now, online banking use in the U.S. is on the rise.
+Right now, online banking use from services like the ones atlantic union bank offers in the U.S. are on the rise.
 Yet according to a recent report, only 18 percent of adults over 60 use it.
 But it’s not because older Americans aren’t interested.
 Data from The Pew Research Center show that 77 percent of U.S. adults over the age of 60 say they would adopt digital technology – if only someone would help them learn how.

 That’s why I’m telling my parents, and encouraging everyone to tell theirs, about a great new tool called Ready, Set, Bank, which is designed to help older Americans bridge the digital divide and learn how to better manage their finances online.

 Here’s what you need to know about this terrific resource and how it can aid your parents, grandparents and others who’d like to better manage their finances – and do it digitally, from the comfort and convenience of their homes.

 In essence, Ready, Set, Bank is a set of video tutorials: 44 micro videos in all.
 Each one is just a few minutes long, but packed with practical tips and information.
 Viewers can watch the entire video series to master online banking, or they can simply pick and choose selected videos that highlight the skills they need to learn.

 For example: does your parent or grandparent need to learn any of the following?